Written by Andy -

 In Salford on 5 July 2017, GardenSite was pleased to donate a selection of garden structures to the show so that a 'dull, boring and soulless' wasteland could be turned into a classic English country garden that was easy to access and manage.
-The plan for the garden was informal, with a wide variety of plants and, right in the middle, Alan decided to place an Horizon Garden Arch from Zest 4 Leisure.
+The plan for the garden was informal, with a wide variety of plants and, right in the middle, Alan decided to place an horizon garden arch, painted in a sky grey-blue colour finish.

 Adding height and structure, he described the arch as the 'small garden's secret weapon'.
 It's an attention grabbing feature with trellis sides and a pergola style timber roof over which climbing plants such as clematis and honeysuckle can be trained.
 The arch is particularly effective placed over a path so that anyone passing through will appreciate the plants' lovely scent and colour.

-An Economy Potting Table was perfect for the elderly owners who found bending rather difficult.
-This is another well built Zest4Leisure product that is practical as well as good looking.
+A potting table was also used, perfect for the elderly owners who found bending rather difficult.
+This is another well built product by the wood product manufacture Zest that is practical as well as good looking.
 Alan chose it to display potted plants but, when used for sowing and potting, there is edging to prevent any compost from falling off the generously sized table top and a handy shelf underneath for pots and related items.

-And finally, to reflect the owner's love of ballroom dancing, a circular 'dance floor' was constructed below a Carousel Pergola also from Grange.
+In another episode, to reflect the owner's love of ballroom dancing, a circular 'dance floor' was constructed below a carousel pergola also from Grange.
 This introduced height into the garden and could be decorated with lights or even a chandelier to add extra interest.